-The share of the world population living in extreme poverty has fallen very substantially in the last 200 years: from over 80% in 1820 to 10% in the latest estimates.
-In recent decades, extreme poverty has declined faster than ever before in human history.
+The share of the world population living below any poverty line has declined.
+In recent decades, the share and the number of people in extreme poverty has declined faster than ever before in human history.

 Often when I point this out – in conversation or on social media – I hear the response ‘Yes, but this is only because of China.’